malpq8/RESTapi/README.md

-# RESTful API documentation "Documents" Entity.
+# RESTful API documentation for "Documents" Entity.

 ## Show a single Document